ysengoku/42-ft_transcendence/assets/notes_fanny.md

 good practice:

 - error  ! nginx Warning pull access denied for trans_server, repository does not exist =>  use the same version of the image in the dockerfile and in the docker-compose file. do not rename the image in the docker-compose file.

+upload a file from the frontend to the backend with django ninja and javascript:
+1. your frontend is sending a multipart/form-data request: To upload a file, you need to use multipart/form-data encoding.
+Ensure your fetch request is sending the file properly in the formData object: